Infectious diseases specialist Kristin Englund, MD, has not seen a patient with antibiotic-resistant gonorrhea -- yet.

-They develop resistance in two ways, says Jeffrey Klausner, MD, a professor of preventive medicine at University of Southern California Keck School of Medicine who has specialized in the research of sexually transmitted diseases at UCLA’s David Geffen School of Medicine.
+They develop resistance in two ways, says Jeffrey Klausner, MD, a professor of preventive medicine at University of Southern California Keck School of Medicine who has specialized in the research of sexually transmitted diseases.

 “The organism changes its surface so that the antibiotic no longer recognizes it, or it starts to produce new enzymes that break down the antibiotic,” Klausner says.
 Gonorrhea, he says, has long been known as a bacteria that learns to evade antibiotics.

 Which STDs are causing the most concern?

 Gonorrhea is far and away the most pressing concern.
 Currently, there’s only one CDC-recommended treatment for it: a combination of two powerful antibiotics, azithromycin and ceftriaxone.

 Syphilis and chlamydia have also begun to show resistance to antibiotics in some parts of the world, though Klausner says there are several treatment options for both.